daniamcode/react-webpack-config/README.md

-The idea of this repo is to configure a project from scratch, without using create-react-app
+The idea of this repo is to configure a React App from scratch, without using create-react-app

 I follow https://www.youtube.com/watch?v=ansUGkcrhwY

+(4 main concepts: entry point, output, loaders)

 1. npm init -y -> creates the package.json
 2. We create index.html and README file